Premindra Singh Bhagat

-Lieutenant General Premindra Singh Bhagat, PVSM, VC (14 October 1918 – 23 May 1975) was a general in the Indian Army and an Indian recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Lieutenant General Premindra Singh Bhagat ' (14 October 1918 – 23 May 1975) was a general in the Indian Army and an Indian recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
 The Victoria Cross was conferred on him for his actions in the Sudan Theatre during World War II.

-Bhagat was an alumnus of the famous Prince of Wales Royal Indian Military College, Dehradun.
+An alumnus of the famous Prince of Wales Royal Indian Military College Dehradun, Bhagat was the most senior Indian Army officer to be ever awarded the Victoria Cross.

 Early life and education

 Bhagat was born on 13 October 1918 in Gorakhpur, British India to Surendra Singh Bhagat, an executive engineer in the provincial government of the then United Provinces.
 His mother died in 1927.
 In 1930, he entered the Royal Indian Military College, a military school in Dehradun, where he was an average student.
 In June 1937, he entered the Indian Military Academy.
 As a gentleman cadet, Bhagat captained the academy tennis and squash teams.
 While noted by his instructors as an intelligent all-round sportsman, he was also described as a careless student.
 In January 1938, Surendra Singh Bhagat died in a riding accident in Varanasi.